-We have recently had the pleasure to be involved with an organisation called Subsation33.
+We have recently had the pleasure of being involved with an organisation called Substation 33.

-such as these Flooded road warning signs Which actively monitor water levels and provide feed back to the relevant organisations.
+Products such as these flooded road warning signs which actively monitor water levels and provide feed back to the relevant organisations.
 Made almost entirely from pre-loved electronic components.

 Substation33’s team of innovative developers have committed to developing a locker-style charging station for supply to homelessness hubs.
 The stations allow multiple users to leave their phone to charge while they undertake other activities such as see a support worker, have a health check or do their laundry.